omni-digital/django-conditioner/README.md

 # django-conditioner
 Create simple 'if this then that' style rules in your Django application.
-Comes with a bunch of ready to use actions and conditions, but is also easily extensible and allows model specific actions/conditions.
+Comes with a bunch of ready-to-use actions and conditions, but is also easily extensible and allows model specific actions/conditions.

-Conditioner helps you create simple rules that consist of condition (if this) action (then that).
+Conditioner helps you create simple rules that consist of a condition (if this), and an action (then that).
 It's currently a work in progress, but we successfully use it in production with custom conditions and actions that allow us to send 'reminder' emails to users before their license expires.

-It was created to 'scratch our itch' and implementing use cases needed by us will be the priority, but the overall goal is to create a set of useful actions and conditions that could be applied to a number of different scenarios.
+It was created to 'scratch an itch', and for the foreseeable future we will prioritise implementing use-cases needed by us as.
+The overall goal, however, is to create a set of useful actions and conditions that could be applied to a number of different scenarios.

 Oh, and shout-out to [django-polymorphic][django-polymorphic] without which this whole thing would be much harder to do.